Timm Rosenbach: Coaching career

 Rosenbach was the quarterbacks coach and offensive play caller at Washington State University from 2003 to 2007 under head coach Bill Doba.
 In February 2012, he was hired as the offensive coordinator and quarterbacks coach at the University of Montana, under head coach Robin Pflugrad, who was replaced by Mick Delaney prior to the start of the season.

 On November 21, 2012, Rosenbach was named offensive coordinator at Weber State University.
 Less than two months later on January 16, University of Nevada, Las Vegas (UNLV) announced Rosenbach as the new offensive coordinator.

 On December 22, 2014, Adams State University announced Rosenbach as the Grizzlies' new head coach.
 He resigned that position on December 6, 2017, and returned to Montana as offensive coordinator.

 On March 1, 2024, Rosenbach was hired as the co-offensive coordinator and wide receivers coach for Cal Poly under head coach Paul Wulff.

 Personal

-Rosenbach is married to former professional volleyball player Kim Exner.
-They have two daughters, born in 2007 and 2009.
+Rosenbach has two daughters, born in 2007 and 2009.

 Prior to his final season at WSU, Rosenbach's father Lynn died at age 53 in July 1988.